islamsabry2008/Github-Store/README.md

         - Picks the best matching asset for the current platform.
         - Streams the download.
         - Delegates to the OS installer (APK installer on Android, default handler on desktop).
+        - On Android, records the installation in a local database and uses package monitoring to keep the installed list in sync.

 ---